3rd Workshop for Natural Language Processing Open Source Software (NLP-OSS)

 - Sina Ahmadi, George Mason University

-- Steve DeNeefe, RWS Language Weaver
+- Steve DeNeefe, Language Weaver - RWS Group

 - Steven Bethard, University of Arizona